 “Writing assignments of this sort are designed to introduce or give students practice with the writing conventions of a discipline and to help them gain familiarity and fluency with specific genres and formats typical of a given discipline.
 For example, the engineering lab report includes much different information in a format quite different from the annual business report.”

+In other words, writing in the disciplines takes up the specific conventions that teachers in established disciplines need to introduce their students.
 Although teachers at different grades are likely to put differing emphases on the degree to which they expect students to follow the formal conventions of writing in their content areas, they are commonly likely to be focused on the habits of mind and intellectual strategies of the discipline.
 In fact, the WAC Clearinghouse states: “Without doubt, the single most important reason for assigning writing tasks in disciplinary courses is to introduce students to the thinking and writing of that discipline.
 Even though students read disciplinary texts and learn course material, until they practice the language of the discipline through writing, they are less likely to learn that language thoroughly.”

 When teachers come together across disciplines to investigate writing, they are ideal communities of practice to think more about WID approaches and WAC approaches, whether through reading/study groups, action research, and inquiry projects, or assignment sharing.
 For some of us, that might lead to a deep consideration of what we really are trying to teach studenrs in our discipline or content area.
 In other cases, it might take the form of thinking through genres other than the conventional essay that really are used in the discipline.